gfiacconi/garaCiclismo/README.md

 # garaCiclismo 🚴‍♂️ ⛰ 🥇
-- A database project to control with slack
+- A database project to control with Flask

 ### First Step 🌐
 - download xampp:\